-A named property's name is a property-set GUID and an ID that is either a 32-bit integer or a string.
+A named property name is a property-set GUID and an ID that is either a 32-bit integer or a string.
 A 16-bit integer alias in the range 0x8000 to 0xFFFF is assigned to the named property by MAPI.
 That alias is mailbox-specific.

-An unnamed property's name is a 16-bit integer in the range 0x0001 to 0x7FFF.
+An unnamed property name is a 16-bit integer in the range 0x0001 to 0x7FFF.
 That 16-bit integer is valid in all mailboxes.
-Examples of unnamed properties are 0x0070 (i.e., PR_CONVERSATION_TOPIC) and 0x6656, both of which happen to be used by MAPI.
-So these two examples cannot be used as target property values for message attributes since they are already used, although they may be used to map Notes contact attributes to Exchange.
+Examples of unnamed properties are 0x0070 (i.e., PR_CONVERSATION_TOPIC) and 0x6656, both of which are used by MAPI.
+So you cannot use these two examples as target property values for message attributes since they are already used though they may be used to map Notes contact attributes to Exchange.